joonasy/rebirth/docs/markdown/css/README.md

 ## TL;DR

-1. Only one modifier per component e.g. `Component Component--modifier`
+1. Maximum two modifiers per component e.g. `Component Component--modifier Component--modifier--anotherModifier`
 2. Extend components with chainable modifiers e.g. `Component Component--modifier -myChainableModifier`
-3. Use layout components if you need to have specific settings for certain components in specific areas e.g. in Header `Header-component Component Component--primary`
+3. Use layout components if you need to have specific settings for certain components in specific areas e.g. in Header `Header-component Component Component--modifier`
 4. Use and make helpers e.g. `colorPrimary` or `textLeft` if you repeat certain styles often
-5. Use hooks for triggering JavaScript e.g. `Button js-Button`
+5. Use `-js` hooks _only_ for triggering (_not styling_) JavaScript e.g. `js-Button`
-6. Use `is-stateName` syntax with JavaScript for changing the state of the component e.g. `Button is-open`
+6. Use `is-stateName` syntax with JavaScript for changing the state of the component e.g. `is-open`
-7. Read [Coding style](style.md) and [Structure](structure.md) so you know how to structure your Sass files
+7. Read [Coding style](style.md) and [Structure](../) so you know how to structure your SASS files

 ## TOC